SJ23 Tech Tip F10, (Updated 2022-07-02)

 allows a person to push the torque tube down to guide the turnbuckle into

-place over the chain plate, saving time while keeping
+place over the chain plate, saving time by keeping

 parts attached.
 Once the forestay is on, the drum can be